DreymaR/BigBagKbdTrixTMK/docs/README.md

 <a name="hardware-implementations"></a><h3>[4.4]    HARDWARE IMPLEMENTATIONS</h3>

 I won't cover all possibilities here.
 I use Hasu's converters myself and haven't got any experience with others, but the possibilities are many.

+One little note: I've experienced that my Hasu device doesn't provide enough power to drive all keyboards, such as some fancy ones with RGB LEDs.
+I'm guessing there isn't much to be done about it?
+Mostly, I use my device with ordinary keyboards and it works perfectly.

 A <a href="https://geekhack.org/index.php?topic=80421">Pro Micro (such as the one seen above by GeekHack user Yangdigi)</a> may be cheapest, but it also seems to be the most techy option?